bwtakacy/zha/README.md

 z.mainloop() # Ctrl+C to stops
 ```

-`zha` defines `Config` class interface.
-Users need to inform zha of system
+Users need to inform zha how to react to events by implementing callbacks to `Config` class.
-information via defining `Config` class.
-It is well documented in the
+Callbacks specification is well documented in the `skelton.py`,as extracted below:
-`skelton.py`.
-Below is an extraction:

 ```
 get(keyname, defaultvalue):